scottwat86/scottwat86.github.io/index.md

 ## "A journey of a thousand miles begins with a single step."  -Laozi

 # 06-10-2019
-## pypiwin32 module ->DispatchEx Excel
+## Reseacher PIPIWIN32 and COM objects ->DispatchEx Excel
-Instead of doing the same old same old reading/Exercise, today I decided to have a little impact.
-The goal was to use win32com to update all the external data references in an Excel.
-At my current work we need to do this once a month to ~ 20-30 files and it can be a pain in the ass.
-I'm not quite finished as the connections instance seems to be stripping the .txt from the external file so I'm researching still to get it to work.
-End the end I hope to have this run automatically to save some manual excel updating.
+Today worked towards using win32com to automatocally update all the external data references in a list of an Excel files.
+I found several examples of this already completed and I'm still have problems getting the files to update and not present dialog boxes to stop the automation.
+I will continue to research the COM object applications and get this script to work generically.

 # 06-09-2019